bawarren44/bawarren-Coms227-Projects/Readme.md

-These projects are from the first coding class I have ever taken implementing java basics.
+These projects are from the first coding class I have ever taken implementing object-oriented java techniques.